DragonSenses/Algorithms/LeetCode/55-jump-game/problem.md

 ## **Intuition**

+### **What is Top-Down?**

+The top-down approach, also known as memoized recursion, involves solving a problem by breaking it down into simpler subproblems and storing the results of these subproblems to avoid redundant computations.
+This is achieved by leveraging recursion and a memoization table to cache results.

-Top-down Dynamic Programming can be thought of as optimized backtracking.
-It relies on the observation that once we determine that a certain index is valid or invalid, this result will never change.
-This means that we can store the result and not need to recompute it every time.
+In the context of dynamic programming, the top-down approach can be viewed as an optimized version of backtracking.
+It relies on the observation that once we determine whether a specific index is valid or invalid, this result will never change.
+By storing these results, we can avoid recomputing them multiple times, significantly improving the performance.

+### **Applying Top-Down Approach**

+To apply the top-down approach to the "Jump Game" problem, we use a memoization table, `memo`, to store the validity of each index.
+The values in this table can be either `VALID`, `INVALID`, or `UNKNOWN`.

-Therefore, for each position in the array, we remember whether the index is valid or bad.
-Let's call this array `memo`, with its values being either one of: `VALID`, `INVALID`, or `UNKNOWN`.
-This technique is called memoization.
+For each position in the array, we remember whether the index is valid or invalid.
+If we determine that an index can reach the last position, it is marked as `VALID`.
+Conversely, if it cannot reach the last position, it is marked as `INVALID`.
+Initially, all positions are marked as `UNKNOWN`.

-An example of a memoization table for the input array `nums = [2, 4, 2, 1, 0, 2, 0]` can be seen in the diagram below.
-We write `V` for a valid position and `I` for an invalid one.
-We can see that we cannot start from indices 2, 3, or 4 and eventually reach the last index (6), but we can do that from indices 0, 1, 5 and (trivially) 6.
+An example of a memoization table for the input array `nums = [2, 4, 2, 1, 0, 2, 0]` can be illustrated as follows:
+- Indices 2, 3, and 4 are marked as `INVALID` because we cannot start from these indices and eventually reach the last index (6).
+- Indices 0, 1, 5, and (trivially) 6 are marked as `VALID` because they can reach the last index.

+By using memoization, we optimize the backtracking algorithm by avoiding redundant checks and leveraging previously computed results.